YiDingg/YiDingg/Blogs/ATandR/ATandR(0)-BriefView.md

 Here is the brief view of ATandR (Awesome Tools and Resources) and you can click them for more details.

 ## Pinned
-- [Z-Library](https://singlelogin.rs): Refer to the mirror site below if you can not access to the official link https://singlelogin.rs
+- [Z-Library](https://singlelogin.rs): Refer to the mirror site below if you can not access to the official link [here (https://singlelogin.rs)](https://singlelogin.rs).

 - https://www.tddaohang.cn/sites/43.html
 - https://www.kdocs.cn/l/cq7kDog4zkuR